Emil-18/enhanced-object-navigation/README.md

 You can use the following commands while in the list.

 * enter: move the navigator object to the selected item and close the search list.
-* backspace or delete: remove the search text and return all items to it.
+* backspace or delete: remove the search text and return all items to the list.
 * up and down arrow: move to the next or previous item.
 * left and right arrow: move to the next or previous item starting with a different character.
 * Home and end: move to the beginning and end of the list.